FedeDP/ncursesFM/README.md

 * editor -> editor used to open files
 * show_hidden -> whether to show hidden files by default or not.
 * iso_mount_point -> mount point of any iso (for example /home/$your_username).
 Mount point will be "$iso_mount_point/iso_name".
+* starting_directory -> directory in which the fm will start.

 PKGBUILD for Archlinux is here!
 Soon on AUR.